material-motion/material-motion/specifications/runtime/plan.md

 **Performer type API**: Provide an API that returns an instantiable type of performer that can execute this plan.

 Emphasis: `performerType` must **not** be an instance of an object.
-It must be a type of object that can be instantiated at a later time.
+It must be an object type that is able to be instantiated at a later time.

 Pseudo-code example: